Nabiguzoje/Netcool-Network-Manager-integration-with-ADVA-NMS-and-Coriant-TNMS/README.md

 ### Configuration of IBM Netcool Network Manager Generic CSV Collector

-Information how to configure collectors can be found on offical IBM documentation for [Generic CSV Collector](https://www.ibm.com/docs/en/networkmanager/4.2.0?topic=collectors-configuring-genericcsv-collector)
+Information on how to configure collectors can be found in offical IBM documentation for [Generic CSV Collector](https://www.ibm.com/docs/en/networkmanager/4.2.0?topic=collectors-configuring-genericcsv-collector)

 In this specific case Generic CSV collector configuration file (GenericCsvCollector.cfg) was set like:
 ```